EASY. Historic, hiking, biking, xc skiing snowshoeing. Horses allowed on trails.

 The old cellar holes are cataloged and information about the famlies is displayed.

-We detoured around the Beaver pond.
+First exploration we detoured around the Beaver pond.
 Worth the extra steps.
+And with spring, come the Herons!
+They should be hatching mid May.

 Loved the old house signs, pre metal information plaques.